21 best loveseats of 2026 for every style and space

 - Where to place a loveseat

-We had members of the Glamour team test a selection of the loveseats featured in this guide in their own homes over a period of at least one month, following our strict interiors testing criteria.
+Myself and members of the Glamour team tested a selection of the loveseats featured in this guide in our own homes over a period of at least one month, following our strict interiors testing criteria.
+Rather than relying on quick showroom try-outs or first impressions, we wanted to see how each piece held up in real-life settings – from everyday lounging and movie nights to working from home, reading and hosting guests.

-Each loveseat was assessed based on factors like comfort, design, size, ease of assembly, material quality and value for money.
+Each loveseat was assessed based on factors such as comfort, design, size, ease of assembly, material quality and overall value for money.
+We paid close attention to details like seat depth, cushion firmness, fabric feel and how supportive each style remained after weeks of regular use.

 Looking for more furniture?
 Head this way for bed frames and over here for the best sofa beds for overnight guests.